 Debt collection services

-In an effort to collect what they are owed, debt collectors will often contact borrowers via phone calls, surprise visits, emails, mails, etc. Such behavior might be considered harassment by most people, which is in violation of how debt collectors are expected to behave under the Fair Debt Collection Practices Act.
-Therefore, borrowers can urge the debt collectors to cease and desist from such behavior using a cease and desist letter, or else they face statutory penalties.
+In an effort to collect what they are owed, debt collectors will often contact borrowers via phone calls, surprise visits, emails, mail, etc. Such behavior might be considered harassment by most people, which is a violation of how debt collectors are expected to behave under the Fair Debt Collection Practices Act.

 Slander and libel

-Slander and libel is a form of defamation where a party spreads untrue rumors about another person or business.
-Slander are rumors spread orally, while libel is spread in writing.
-Defamation can cause harm to a business by reducing sales and to an individual by harming his or her reputation and thus hindering their professional opportunities.
-A cease and desist letter can be issued to the offender urging them to retract the false statements they had previously made.
-When opposing slander and libel, the letter should quote the defamatory statement, provide reasons why it is untrue and highlight the damage done it caused – e.g., reputational humiliation, monetary losses, and emotional distress.
+A cease and desist letter can be issued to the offender, urging them to retract the false statements they had previously made.
+When opposing slander and libel, the letter should quote the defamatory statement, provide reasons why it is untrue, and highlight the damage it caused, e.g., reputational humiliation, monetary losses, and emotional distress.

 Property disputes